nrbaranggan2030-tech/CS2/README.md

 2. Download the file `budget_tracker.py`.
 3. Open a terminal or command prompt.
 4. Navigate to the folder where the file is located.
-5. Run the program with: python budget_tracker.py
+5. Run the program by pressing F5 or clicking 'Run'
 6. Follow the on-screen instructions to input your budget and expenses.

 ## Example Output